LHardwick-git/Victron-Service/README.md

    The command is
    chmod a+x <filename>

+   So do this for each of the files listed above.

 There is a good chance the service will start, if not reboot your VenusOS device You can check in the file /var/log/dbus-i2c to see what is happening as the service starts up

+5) Go through the file dbus-12c.py and comment out (or uncomment) the setting and  creation of each service.
+  (OK this could be a single config in a future release of the services to run now as we have so many.)

+  For now look here and only enable the services you want.

+# So the only service left running is the Raspberry pi CPU temperature.
+#
+#    update_i2c()
+#    update_adc()
+    update_rpi()
+#    update_W1()
+    return True

+  ALSO below this line:
+# I have commented out the bits that will make new services for i2C and ADC services here
+# If you want to re-enable these you need to uncomment the right lines

+  Look for and comment out the 1-wire (unless you have one)
+# dbusservice['W1-temp']     = new_service(base, 'temperature', 'Wire',      '1Wire',  0, 28, 5)
+  and here
+# dbusservice['W1-temp']   ['/ProductName']     = '1Wire Sensor'

 NOTES
 Why is it call dbus-i2c ?    = Well it started as a service to add i2c devices